jangala-dev/tinygo-uartx/cmd/uartx_probe/readme.md

    ```

 2. **Connect loopback**
-   Link UART0's TX and RX pins on the board as before (so transmitted bytes are immediately received).
+   Link UART1's TX and RX pins on the board this time (so transmitted bytes are immediately received).

 3. **Open a serial monitor**
    Open a serial terminal on the board’s USB serial port.